395th Rifle Division: Battle of the Caucasus

 The German 17th Army launched its Operation Attika on 23 September with the objective of reaching Tuapse on the Black Sea coast and encircling most of 18th Army in the process.
 At this time the 395th was on the far left (north) flank of its Army in the area of Fanagoriiskoe, protected by defenses that had been built in depth over the preceding weeks.
 The LVII Panzer Corps assaulted the division's forward defenses with its 198th Infantry Division, supported by tanks of the Slovak Motorized Division, on 23 and 24 September, but made only limited gains.
 The attack was expanded on the 25th, committing more of the Slovak Division and also hitting the positions of the 30th Rifle Division, but the result was similar.
-Despite these defensive successes, on 2 October the STAVKA ordered two regiments of the 408th Rifle Division into the sector as reinforcements.
+Despite these defensive successes, on 2 October Stavka ordered two regiments of the 408th Rifle Division into the sector as reinforcements.

 After regrouping and rest, the German 17th Army resumed its offensive on 14 October.
 The 125th Infantry Division had been shifted to the 198th's sector and advanced southwest from the region east of Fanagoriiskoe.
 According to German sources this assault "completely wiped out" the 714th and 726th Regiments.
 On the 17th the 198th Infantry penetrated southward about 8 km; on the same day the new commander of the Black Sea Group, Maj.
 Gen. I. E. Petrov, visited the retreating troops of 18th Army and after learning of defective communications and tactics relieved Maj.
 Gen. F. V. Kamkov of his command.
 The German advance resumed on 19 October and the 395th lost Mount Kochkanova to the 198th Infantry.
-By this time the division, along with the 32nd Guards Rife Division, was in danger of being encircled and was ordered to withdraw the next day.
+By this time the division, along with the 32nd Guards Rifle Division, was in danger of being encircled and was ordered to withdraw the next day.
 As of 1 November it had been reassigned to the 56th Army.